RosettaCommons/documentation/Antibody-Design-Strategy-Analysis.md

 ### Rosetta Tools
 The Rosetta Tools repository should be [https://github.com/RosettaCommons/tools](cloned) The path to this repository should be added to your pthonpath in your shell profile.
-For example, I add this line to my zshrc file: <code>export PYTHONPATH=$PYTHONPATH:/Users/jadolfbr/Documents/modeling/rosetta/Rosetta/tools</code>
+For example, I add this line to my zshrc file: <code>export PYTHONPATH=$PYTHONPATH:/Users/jadolfbr/Documents/modeling/rosetta/Rosetta/tools</code>  You will need to checkout the antibody_tools branch until I merge this into git.

 ### Clustal Omega
 The last thing you need to run all this is clustal Omega.
 This is to create alignments between you top designs, and between your strategies.
 See [http://www.clustal.org/omega/](this page) for download instructions.
 The clustal binary executable should be renamed clustal_omega, and the directory in which it resides should be added to your path, for example: <code>export PATH=$PATH:/Users/jadolfbr/Documents/modeling/bin</code>